ibrucelei/kasware-docs/dev-base/kaspa.md

 #### Parameters

 - msg - string: a string to sign
-- type - string: (Optional) "ecdsa" | "bip322-simple". default is "ecdsa"
+- type - string: (Optional) "auto" | "schnorr" | "ecdsa". default is "auto"
+- noAuxRand - boolean: (Optional) if true, do not use aux rand. default is false

 #### Returns